algernon-A/PlopTheGrowables/README.md

 ## Meta
 ### Known mod conflicts
-[Realistic Workplaces and Households](https://mods.paradoxplaza.com/mods/87755/Windows) is not compatible with this mod, as it replaces the same game system that this mod needs to modify.
+- [Realistic Workplaces and Households](https://mods.paradoxplaza.com/mods/87755/Windows) is not compatible with this mod, as it replaces the same game system that this mod needs to modify.
+- [Urban Inequality](https://mods.paradoxplaza.com/mods/110245/Windows) is not compatible with this mod, as it replaces the same game system that this mod needs to modify.

 ### Translations
 This mod supports localization via a [CrowdIn project](https://crowdin.com/project/plop-the-growables).
 Please help out if you can!